drips-network/app/docs/DEVELOPMENT.md

 In order to make the Playwright browser headful, add `E2E_HEADLESS=0` to your `.env` file.

+Please note that data is persisted in the local environment unless you explicitly stop and restart it.
+You will need to do this in-between test runs, because subsequent tests will fail unless the environment is is its initial state.

 #### Writing E2E tests

 ##### Configuring the app for testing